deadlock-delegate/notifier/README.md

 ### Adding plugin to config

-Before restarting your core service, you need to add the plugin into the `core.plugins` or `core.relay` section of `app.json` file:
+Before restarting your process, you need to add the plugin into the very end  `core.plugins` or `relay.plugins` section of `app.json` file:

 ```json
 {